Karaoke and the Five Stages of Grieving

 If you've lived in Vietnam or any of Southeast Asia for any amount of time, you've had a run-in or two with karaoke.
 Maybe you've even enjoyed it.
 If you're in the right mood — namely, while you're roaring drunk — singing karaoke can be a good time.

 But if you are one of the unfortunate souls that lives next to a karaoke establishment or has neighbors that have taken up karaoke as their new hobby, certain parts of your life can feel over.
-You'll notice you're missing things that used to be normal, like enjoying a quiet evening, listening to music of your choosing, or being able to finish a complete thought.
+You'll notice you're missing things that used to be normal, like enjoying a quiet evening, listening to music of your choosing, or being able to finish a fucking thought.

 I recently moved out of a house on a street where karaoke was very popular.
 If you had no context for the situation you'd have thought the street was a war zone complete with explosions and people screaming for help, since several houses would be blaring different songs at the same time.